 might tip the balance, I’ll have even more reason to celebrate that half a decade in Rugby.

 PS.
-The four greatest influences on my life: my paternal grandmother Lucy Livesey, who introduced me to the piano (including Eileen Joyce live at Bradford’s Eastbrook hall, now just a facade), Beethoven and Delius (with Sir Thomas Beecham), opera (Carmen when I was 7 and The Ring shortly after), books, walking, love of food and the advantages of telling the truth; John Steinbeck (The Grapes of Wrath – which I read when in Rugby and the basis of my bloody-mindedness ever since); Emily Bronte (Wuthering Heights also read as a teenager – probably dozens of times subsequently – and I’ve been in love with her ever since, not just for the book but for what she achieved in an age when women were not supposed to write novels, let alone have them published) and, of course, her sisters for the latter reason; Dylan Thomas; Bob Dylan; Leonard Cohen; the British Thomson Houston apprenticeship; my first two full-time editors, Mike Hide, then (1962 – 1966?) editor of Chemical Age, and Fred Roberts MBE, then (1967-1970) editor of Engineering, come a close joint fourth.
+The greatest influences on my life: my paternal grandmother Lucy Livesey, who introduced me to the piano (including Eileen Joyce live at Bradford’s Eastbrook hall, now just a facade), Beethoven and Delius (with Sir Thomas Beecham), opera (Carmen when I was 7 and The Ring shortly after), books, walking, love of food and the advantages of telling the truth; John Steinbeck (The Grapes of Wrath – which I read when in Rugby and the basis of my bloody-mindedness ever since); Emily Bronte (Wuthering Heights also read as a teenager – probably dozens of times subsequently – and I’ve been in love with her ever since, not just for the book but for what she achieved in an age when women were not supposed to write novels, let alone have them published) and, of course, her sisters for the latter reason; Dylan Thomas; Bob Dylan; Leonard Cohen; the British Thomson Houston apprenticeship; my first two full-time editors, Mike Hide, then (1962 – 1966?) editor of Chemical Age, and Fred Roberts MBE, then (1967-1970) editor of Engineering, come a close joint fourth.